-As an integral part of the minute taking which formally records the conduct and outcomes of Pension Board meetings, responsibility for recording and reporting on the existence of potential conflicts of interest and the management approach to preventing an actual conflict from arising rests with (job title Democratic Services)
+As an integral part of the minute taking which formally records the conduct and outcomes of Pension Board meetings, responsibility for recording and reporting on the existence of potential conflicts of interest and the management approach to preventing an actual conflict from arising rests with the Head of Legal and Democratic Services.

-Wherever a relevant interest is declared, the minutes of the Board will record this and give details of how the potential conflict of interest was managed to prevent an actual conflict from arising.
+Wherever a relevant interest is declared, the minutes of Board meetings will record this and give details of how the potential conflict of interest was managed to prevent an actual conflict from arising.